A Walk on the Moon: Musical adaptation

 Pamela Gray adapted her script into a stage musical, with music and lyrics by Paul Scott Goodman and AnnMarie Milazzo.
 The musical was first staged by the American Conservatory Theater in San Francisco in June 2018.
 The musical was set to debut at the George Street Playhouse in New Jersey in 2020 but was delayed due to COVID-19 restrictions.
 The play ultimately opened on April 26, 2022 presented by the George Street Playhouse.
+The production starred Jackie Burns, Jonah Platt, John Arthur Green, and Carly Gendell.
+In 2026, it was announced that the musical would open off-Broadway at the Laura Pels Theatre in summer 2026.
+Talia Suskauer, Max Chernin, Sam Gravitte, and Andréa Burns will lead the production, and Sheryl Kaller will direct.